sjpbailey/Documentation/LogicLink-Irrigation/README.md

 Put this near the bottom:

+## Project Status

+Initial documentation and licensing established.

+Next steps:

+- Define backend API contract
+- Implement irrigation controller plugin structure
+- Integrate with LogicLink backend

+## Hardware Availability

+This plugin is designed to operate with LogicLink irrigation controllers.

+LogicLink hardware is currently in active development and limited deployment.
+Public availability will follow after production validation is complete.

+This plugin may be installed and reviewed, but full functionality requires a supported LogicLink controller.

+For evaluation, integration discussions, or early access, please contact LogicLink.

 ## Example Node / Zone Mapping

 The plugin separates the controller node from the zone nodes.